ellefsen/wordpress-heroku-php/README.md

 Add this below Heroku Toolbelt setting to swap the PHP you use on the command line.

 	export PATH="$(brew --prefix homebrew/php/php55)/bin:$PATH"

+Now to start your local dev environment run to start WordPress on http://localhost:5000/

+	foreman start

+If you don't have foreman installed, you can do so with `gem install foreman` assuming you have Ruby running on your system.
+If it fails, try adding sudo in front of the command.